bonitasoft/bonita-doc/md/contracts-and-contexts.md

 A constraint is a Groovy expression that returns a Boolean.
 If the value is false, the constraint is not met, so the contract not fulfilled and the system will not execute the instantiation or task.

-**Note:** the constraint scope is limited to contract input and cannot reference external systems (such as connectors, databases or bonita APIs).
+**Note:** The constraint scope is limited to contract input and cannot reference external systems (such as connectors, databases or bonita APIs).
+**Note:** To know more about how to implement advanced form validation, go to [How to control / validate forms in the UI Designer](manage-control-in-forms.md).

 When is the contract validated ?